-The following command will build TensorFlow from source and then start training.
+The following command builds TensorFlow from source and starts training.

-Note: The build will take several hours.
-To save time you can download the
+The build takes several hours.
+To save time, you can download the

-tiny_conv.pb and skip to the following section on this page: Converting the trained model section below.
+tiny_conv.pb and skip to the following Convert the model to the TensorFlow Lite format section.

 bazel run -c opt --copt=-mavx2 --copt=-mfma tensorflow/examples/speech_commands:train -- --model_architecture=tiny_conv --window_stride=20 --preprocess=micro --wanted_words="up,down" --silence_percentage=25 --unknown_percentage=25 --quantize=1

 Notice how the